Skip to main content

 Is Instagram linked to eating disorders?

-Multiple studies show a link between Instagram and eating disorders.
+Yes, multiple studies show a link between Instagram and eating disorders.
 As social media use among youth has risen, so have eating disorders.
 Studies from around the globe have explored this correlation.
-Social media use and mental health issues often appear in proportion to each other.
-In Instagram's case, the image-based app may cause or worsen body image issues and eating disorders.
+Social media use and mental health issues are often proportional to each other.
+In Instagram’s case, the image-based app may cause or worsen body image issues and eating disorders.

 Evidence linking Instagram and eating disorders includes:

-• A study of children in grades seven and eight found that greater daily use of Instagram was linked to higher scores for disordered eating for young girls.
+• A study of children in grades seven and eight found that greater daily use of Instagram was linked to a higher likelihood of disordered eating for young girls.

 • A study of pre-adolescents found that users of Instagram, YouTube and TikTok reported more issues with body image and eating disorders than non-users.